1. Why do you think people are poor?

 1. Have you ever tried to give money to someone who was in need?
 How did it feel?
 How do you think the other person felt?

 2. Do you think the way we choose to give causes others to be shamed, hurt, or offended?
-How could you find out if this is the case?
+How could you find out?

 3. What are some ways we can be generous and still help others retain their dignity?